 At a glance

-You’ll live and work with a group your age in the vibrant city of Cordoba.
-When you’re not working, we’ve organised social and cultural activities for you to enjoy, along with an exciting weekend trip.
-Throughout it all, Projects Abroad staff will be at your side to supervise and guide your group.
+- You will live and work with a group your age in the vibrant city Cordoba.
+We’ve organised social and cultural activities for you to enjoy.
+Our staff will be by your side to supervise an guide your group.

 Your project will be divided into four main areas: